Portlet

-Portlets are pluggable user interface software components that are managed and displayed in a web portal.
-A portlet responds to requests from a web client and generates dynamic content.
-A portlet is managed by a portlet container.

-Description

-A portlet is a pluggable user interface software component that is managed and displayed in a web portal, for example an enterprise portal or a web CMS.
-A portlet can aggregate (integrate) and personalize content from different sources within a web page.
-A portlet responds to requests from a web client with and generates dynamic content.
+A portlet is a pluggable user-interface software component that is displayed in a web portal (such as an enterprise portal or a web content management system).

-Portlets produce fragments of markup (HTML, XHTML, WML) that are aggregated into a portal.
-Hence, a portlet (or collection of portlets) resembles a web-based application that is hosted in a portal.
-Some examples of portlet applications are e-mail, weather reports, discussion forums, and news.

-Portlet containers
+A collection of portlets produce fragments of markup (such as HTML, XHTML, or WML) that are presented as an integrated portal user experience.

-A portlet is managed by a portlet container.
-A portlet container runs portlets, provides them with the required runtime environment, manages their life cycles.
-A container also provides persistent storage mechanisms for the portlet preferences.
+A portlet container owns a collection of portlets.
+A container manages the life cycle of its portlets and provides a runtime environment with services such as persistent storage for user preferences.

+A container supports aggregating (integrating) information from different sources.
+Via user customization, a container supports a personalized portal user experience.

+A container with its portlets can form a web application.

+Portlet-based applications are often used for portals focused on news, weather, and Internet forums.

+A portlet receives user agent requests as dispatched by the portal server and then the container.

+A portlet responds with dynamically generated content.

-A portlet container receives requests from the portal to execute requests on the portlets hosted by it.
-A portlet container sends data to the portal for aggregation, but is not responsible for aggregating the content produced by the portlets; the portal itself handles aggregation.
+Its container sends data to the portal for aggregation, but is not responsible for aggregating the content produced by the portlets.
+The portal itself handles aggregation.

 A portal and a portlet container can be built together as a single component of an application suite or as two separate components of a portal application.

-Standards

-Portlet standards are platform independent application programming interfaces that are intended to enable software developers to create portlets that can be plugged into any portal supporting the standards.
+Typically, a portlet technology is defined by a standard which enables software developers to create portlets that can be plugged into a portal conforming to the standard.
 An example is the Java Portlet Specification.